sqrtofpisquared/Avalanche/docs/asp.md

 ## 6. Time Synchronization

-Precise time synchronization is crucial for the Avalanche system, especially for applications requiring tight coordination across multiple devices.
-ASP implements a robust synchronization mechanism within the client management network.

-### 6.1 Synchronization Overview

-The time synchronization in ASP aims to achieve sub-millisecond accuracy across all clients in the network.
-It uses a distributed consensus approach, where all clients contribute to determining the network time.
+Precise time synchronization is crucial for the Avalanche system, as streams require tight synchronization across multiple devices.
+The time synchronization in ASP aims to achieve roughly millisecond accuracy across all clients in the network.
+It uses a simple averaged delay approach to compute the time offset.

-### 6.2 Synchronization Process

-#### 6.2.1 Initial Synchronization

-When a client joins the network, it undergoes an initial synchronization process:

-1. **Time Request**: The new client sends a time request message to all known clients.

-2. **Response Collection**: Each client responds with its current time and estimated error.

-3. **Offset Calculation**: The new client calculates its offset from the network time using a weighted average of the responses, giving more weight to responses with lower estimated errors.

-4. **Local Clock Adjustment**: The client adjusts its local clock based on the calculated offset.

-#### 6.2.2 Continuous Synchronization

-To maintain accurate time across the network:

-1. **Periodic Sync Rounds**: Every minute, a synchronization round is initiated.

-2. **Round Initiator**: The client with the lowest Client ID that hasn't initiated a round recently becomes the initiator.

-3. **Sync Messages**: The initiator sends a sync message containing its current time to all other clients.

-4. **Response and Calculation**: Each client responds with its time.
-The initiator calculates the offset for each client.

-5. **Offset Distribution**: The initiator sends the calculated offsets to all clients.

-6. **Clock Adjustment**: Each client adjusts its clock based on the received offset.

-### 6.3 Precision Enhancements

-To achieve the highest possible precision, ASP employs several advanced techniques:

-#### 6.3.1 Hardware Timestamp Support

-For network interfaces that support hardware timestamping:

-1. **Timestamp Extraction**: The exact transmission and reception times of sync packets are captured at the hardware level.

-2. **Improved Accuracy**: This eliminates variability introduced by operating system scheduling and network stack processing.

-#### 6.3.2 Clock Drift Estimation

-1. **Drift Tracking**: Clients track their clock drift relative to the network time over multiple sync rounds.

-2. **Rate Adjustment**: In addition to adjusting the clock offset, clients also adjust their clock rate to match the network rate more closely.

-#### 6.3.3 Path Asymmetry Compensation

-1. **Round-Trip Measurement**: Clients measure and share the round-trip times to each other client.

-2. **Asymmetry Estimation**: By comparing round-trip times between pairs of clients, the system can estimate and compensate for network path asymmetries.

-### 6.4 Synchronization Performance Monitoring

-To ensure the synchronization system is performing optimally:

-1. **Error Estimation**: Each client continuously estimates its synchronization error based on observed differences with other clients.

-2. **Performance Logging**: Synchronization performance metrics are logged, including:
-   - Maximum observed offset
-   - Average synchronization error
-   - Number of adjustments made

-3. **Alerting**: If synchronization errors exceed predefined thresholds, alerts are generated to notify system administrators.

-By implementing this comprehensive time synchronization system, ASP ensures that all clients in the Avalanche network maintain a highly accurate, shared notion of time.
-This precise synchronization enables advanced features like multi-device audio/video synchronization, accurate input timing for gaming applications, and precise event ordering in distributed applications.
+### 6.1 Average Time Offsets

+When a client joins the network, it starts with a time offset of 0.
+Every time the client receives a presence message, it computes the offset for that client as the difference between the local time and the time in the message.
+It then computes the average of the offsets from all clients to determine the final time offset.

+This synchronization method is WIP - more details to be added.
+Depending on need, may add a sliding window per-client to smooth out jitter.